 Anyway, when Elia did this a quarter century ago, all he got was angst.
 Now at least, he’s doing what all coaches do from their rants--making money off of it!
-Jim Mora’s “Playoffs” is in a Coors Light commercial and Dennis Green is efforting to trademark“They are we thought they were.”
+Jim Mora’s “Playoffs” is in a Coors Light commercial and Dennis Green “They are we thought they were.”

 And Elia’s move?
 He’s autographing baseballs for a company called A&R Collectibles in Prospect Heights, Illinois.
 For $89.95, fans get a baseball signed by Elia, with the inscription “And PRINT it!”

 The inscription is a reference to the part of Elia’s rant when he said, “If they're the real Chicago f*ckin' fans, they can kiss my f*ckin' ass right downtown--and PRINT it."